 The Commission seeks to maintain a stable core membership of around 100 scholars.
 Its administrative work is done by a Bureau of fourteen members elected every five years at the International Congress of Historical Sciences (CISH).
 At its Oslo meeting in 2000 the Commission decided to construct the Bureau in two parts: an administrative committee of five offices, and other members elected for their distinction and potential contribution to the discussions of the Bureau.
 The administrative committee now has five officers: President, Vice-President, Secretary-General, Program Director and Treasurer.
 At CISH's 21st Congress in Amsterdam in August 2010, the Commission held a general assemby in which a new board was elected.
 The current members of the administrative committee consists of Antonis Liakos (Athens, Greece) as President, Edoardo Tortarolo (Vercelli, Italy) as Vice-President, Q. Edward Wang (Glassboro, USA) as Secretary General and Treasurer, and Ewa Domanska (Poznan, Poland) as Program Director.
 The rest Bureau members are Frank Ankersmit (Groningen, Netherlands), Stefan Berger (Manchester, UK), Qineng Chen (Beijing, China), Chris Lorenz (Amsterdam, Netherlands), Estevao de Rezende Martins (Sao Paulo, Brazil), Jörn Rüsen (Essen, Germany), Diana Mishkova (Sofia, Bulgaria), Sanjay Seth (London, UK), Hayden White (Palo Alto, USA), and Masayuki Sato (ex officio, Kofu, Japan).

 Since its establishment in 1980, the Commssion has succeeded in organizing and cosponsoring a number of conferences and workshops aimed to help the advance of the study of historiography and historical theory.
 In the early stages of planning, meetings were held respectively in Greece and China.
 There were international colloquia in Montpellier in 1983 and Paris in 1988.
 In 1993 a conference was held in Budapest on the historiography of the former Eastern European and other socialist countries, which also became the theme of one of the sessions organized by the Commission at CISH's Montreal Congress in 1995.
 During 1995 and 2000 other conferences were held in Budapest, Poznan, and Uppsala; the latter was organized by Rolf Torstendahl, a Bureau member at the time, in preparation for a session he put together for CISH's Oslo Congress in 2000.
-In more recent years, conferences either sponsored or cosponsored by the Commission were held in the United States, United Kingdom, Japan, Hungary, China, Greece, and Taiwan, in addition to the Commission's general meeting and sessions at CISH's Syndey Congress in 2005 and at its Amsterdam Congress in 2010.
-At present, the Commission is planning sessions for CISH's 22nd Congress in Ji'nan, China, in 2015, as well as other international conferences between now and then.
-For other upcoming conferences and activities, please see Member Activities and News.
+In more recent years, conferences either sponsored or cosponsored by the Commission were held in the United States, United Kingdom, Japan, Hungary, China, Estonia, Greece, Taiwan and Poland.
+The Commission's general meeting and sessions took place at CISH's Syndey Congress in 2005, Amsterdam Congress in 2010 and CISH's 22nd Congress in Ji'nan, China in 2015, ICHTH organized and co-organized 6 sessions during the 23rd Congress in Poznań (2022).